 This site is created and maintained by Baya Clare, CSJ.
 While its purpose is to facilitate imaginative, participative Christian prayer and reflection in the Ignatian tradition of the Sisters of St. Joseph, it is not an official CSSJ site, and nothing on it should be construed as an official position or policy of any congregation of Sisters of St. Joseph.

 Other contributors are welcome.
-Read more about how to do that.
-If you are a CSSJ or CSSJ associate who is a writer or photographer and you would like to participate in this site, please contact Baya at email@example.com.
+If you are a CSSJ or CSSJ associate who is a writer or photographer and you would like to participate in this site, please contact Baya at firstname.lastname@example.org.